Zaid-Mone/ProjectManagementAppLayer/README.md

 # Features that will be added in the near future
 * Multi Languages
 * Send the invoice via email instead of the SMS messages.
+(Addedd *)
 * Include the supervision with the design.

 # JS Libraries that is used in the site